mbe2014/OpenExpense/README.md

 - Git is done via shell.
 Python have libraries for git that can allow more functionaly.
 - Import of CSV files would be helpful (not supported by openpyxl).
 I am currently using gnumeric ssconvert to convert csv to xlsx files manually.
 - Categories are now set to 1040 schedule C, it is just a matter of replaceing or adding a selection to adjust the code for peronal/home use.
 A better UI and reports/charts are definetly needed in this case.
+- Reports should be integrated into the main program